It's About Time! (Phineas and Ferb): Production

 "It's About Time!" was conceived by the series' four major writers.
 At a weekly session that Monday, the concept was reviewed and deemed acceptable enough to create.
 Series co-founder Dan Povenmire was assigned to develop the script, and simultaneously artists Jon Barry, Mike Roth, Kent Osborne, and Aliki Theofilopoulos constructed the episode's storyboards.
 A walkthrough of the storyboards was presented to the production staff, whose reaction determined whether certain jokes remained in the finished product.
 Povenmire directed the episode, which was animated at Rough Draft Studios in South Korea.

 In the conclusion of the episode, Phineas and Ferb's time machine is left in positive condition and available for further use at the museum.
 The writing staff purposely ended it this way so that they could reutilize it later in the series.
 A concept was eventually conceived as a way to do so, having "Phineas and Ferb go into the future and actually see Candace as an adult (which) drags up all kinds of memories of not being able to bust them."
-This idea was used for the second season episode, "Phineas and Ferb's Quantum Boogaloo."
+This idea was used for the second-season episode, "Phineas and Ferb's Quantum Boogaloo".

-"It's About Time!" featured two different musical numbers, entitled "My Nemesis" and "When We Didn't Get Along."
+"It's About Time!" featured two different musical numbers, entitled "My Nemesis" and "When We Didn't Get Along".
 During the storyboard stage, a note was simply made indicating that a song would be placed at a certain point in a sequence.
-As with most songs in the series, they were each written by series co-founders Povenmire and Jeff "Swampy" Marsh over the course of approximately one hour.
+As with most songs in the series, they were each written by series co-creators Povenmire and Jeff "Swampy" Marsh over the course of approximately one hour.
 Povenmire and Marsh proceeded by singing their draft of the song into the answering machine of the series' composer, Danny Jacob, that Friday night.
 Jacob performed both of the songs.